 The LINX Reflux Management System is a flexible ring of small magnets placed around the esophagus just above the stomach during a minimally invasive procedure to help prevent reflux.
 LINX is intended for patients diagnosed with Gastroesophageal Reflux Disease (GERD) as defined by abnormal pH testing, and who continue to have chronic GERD symptoms despite maximum medical therapy.

 Reflux occurs when a muscle called the lower esophageal sphincter (LES) is weak or relaxing inappropriately.
 This allows acid and bile to flow from the stomach into the esophagus.
 The magnets in LINX help to keep the LES closed so that acid and bile do not flow from the stomach to the esophagus.
 When you eat or drink, the forces from swallowing cause the magnets to separate, the LINX device to expand, and the LES to open for food or liquid to pass into the stomach.

 85% of patients were free from dependence on daily reflux medication after treatment with LINX.1†

 88% of patients reported being free of heartburn five years after treatment with LINX.1‡

-Durable resolution of regurgitation.
+Durable resolution of moderate to severe regurgitation.